-The Women's Group enhances the lives of Members and their families through social connections, enrichment and cultural programs and charitable activities.
+The Women's Group has been enhancing the lives of Members and their families through social events, enrichment programs and charitable activities for more than 70 years.

-There are a plethora of regular events to help members meet, mingle and learn.
+There are a variety of regular events to engage and inspire members.

 Three forums for meeting and mingling: